Up to homotopy algebras with strict units: Introduction

 Now the point is that, if we want to construct the minimal model à la Sullivan for cohomologically unitary and cohomologically connected operads $HP(0) = HP(1) = \mk$, \emph{keeping the units strict}, we can also assume that the generating module $M$ also has trivial arities $0$ and $1$.
 This possibility has been recently made feasible thanks to Fresse's $\Lambda$-modules and $\Lambda$-operads, \cite{Fre17a}.

 We recall the definitions of $\Lambda$-modules and $\Lambda$-operads in section $2$, but to put it succinctly, we strip out of the operad all the structure carried by the elements of $P(0)$ and add it to the underlying category of $\Sigma$-modules.
 For instance, the action of a unit $1 \in \mk = P(0)$ on an arbitrary element $\omega \in P(m)$, $\omega \mapsto \omega \circ_i 1 \in P(m-1)$ becomes part of the structure of the underlying module as a \emph{restriction operation} $\delta_i: P(m) \longrightarrow P(m-1)$.
-The enhanced category of $\Sigma$-modules with these operations is the category of $\Lambda$-modules, and the free operad $\Gamma_{+1}$ of our lemma \ref{lamadredelcordero} is the left adjoint of the forgetful functor from operads to $\Lambda$-modules.

-Notice that, as a consequence, the $\Lambda$-structure, or which is the same, the action of the units, becomes fixed and is inherited by the free operad $\Gamma_{+1}$.
+The enhanced category of $\Sigma$-modules with these operations is the category of $\Lambda$-modules.
+The forgetful functor from operads to $\Lambda$-modules has a left adjoint $\Gamma_+$ which is the one we use to build our minimal models for cohomologically unitary operads.
+Notice that, as a consequence, the $\Lambda$-structure, or which is the same, the action of the units, becomes fixed and is inherited by the free unitary operad $\Gamma_+$.
 So the units of our minimal models and their algebras are strict: up-to-homotopy units are excluded in this treatment of the subject.

 As with our paper \cite{CR19}, a comparison with the minimal models of operads obtained thanks to the \emph{curved} Koszul duality \cite{Bur18}, \cite{HM12} might be in order.
-Of course, since both share the property of being minimal, they must give isomorphic models when applied to the same operads.
-Nevertheless, let us point out a slight advantage of our approach: in order to construct the minimal model of an operad $P$ through the Sullivan algorithm, $P$ does \emph{not} need to fulfill any Koszul duality, curved or otherwise; not even to be quadratic.
-You just need the simpler conditions on its cohomology $HP(0) \in \{0, \mk \}$ and $HP(1) = \mk$.
+Let us point out a slight advantage of our approach: in order to construct the minimal model of an operad $P$ through the Sullivan algorithm, $P$ does \emph{not} need to fulfill any Koszul duality, curved or otherwise, not even to be quadratic.
+We only need the simpler conditions on its cohomology $HP(0) \in \{0, \mk \}$, $HP(1) = \mk$, and a unitary multiplication in the cohomologically unitary case.